-Of 1,371 stocks and exchange-traded funds in my analytical universe, 53 broke beyond their 20-day price channels, 51 to the upside and two to the downside.
+Of 157 stocks in my analytical universe, nine broke beyond their 20-day price channels, all to the upside.

 Earnings season began Oct.
 8 with the announcement by AA and runs about six weeks.
 Under the exclusion rule that forbids me from opening new positions in stocks within 30 days of an earnings announcement, increasing numbers of symbols will be removed from my prospective trades list during initial screening.

 The lists are sorted in descending order by average yield.
 Regular rules means that confirmation will require trading above the 20-day price channel breakout level.

 The lists are sorted in descending order by average yield.
 Rules for a breakout immediately following an earnings announcement require that confirmation on the following trading day, Reset Day, require that the price be beyond the Reset-Day 20-day price channel.
 A breakout following a stock going ex-dividend must be confirmed on the fifth trading day after ex-dividend day.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.